-No, Habitat homeowners have a 0% interest mortgage, pay modest closing costs and complete 300 hours of "sweat equity," including homeownership classes, construction on their home and the houses of other future Habitat homeowners.
-Families and individuals must meet three criteria to qualify for the program: need, affordability and willingness to partner.
+No, Habitat homeowners have an affordable mortgage, pay modest closing costs and complete 200 hours of "sweat equity," including homeownership classes through Habitat University, construction on their home and the houses of other future Habitat homeowners.
+Families and individuals must meet three criteria to qualify for the program: need, affordability, and willingness to partner.